np-guard/vpc-network-config-synthesis/README.md

 ### SGs Generation
 The input supports Instances (VSIs), NIFs, VPEs and externals.
-Note: If we have created a SG for a VSI (or its specific NIF), it will be applied to all the NIFs of the VSI.
-The same goes for ReservedIPs of VPE.
+**Note**: A generated SG for a VSI (or its specific NIF), it will be applied to all the NIFs of the VSI.
+The same goes for Reserved IPs of a VPE.

 ### Output
-1. If a path is given to the `output-dir` flag, a folder will be created.
-There we will create several files (as the number of vpcs), where each file contains the collection relevant to the vpc.
-The file names will be `prefix_vpc`, where prefix is ​​the value received in the `prefix` flag.
-If no value is passed in the `prefix` flag, the file names will be the vpc names.
+1. If the `output-dir` flag is used, the specified folder will be created, containing one file per VPC.
+Each generated file will contain the network resources (Security Groups or Network ACLs) relevant to its VPC.
+File names are set as `prefix_vpc`, where prefix is ​​the value received in the `prefix` flag.
+If the `prefix` flag is omitted, file names will match VPC names.
-2. If path is given to the `output-file` flag, the collection will be written to the given path.
+2. If the `output-file` flag is used, all generated resources will be written to the specified file.
-3. If path is neither given to the `output-file` flag nor the `output-dir` flag, the collection will be written to stdout.
+3. if the `output-file` and `output-dir` flags are not used, the collection will be written to stdout.

 ### Global flags
 ```commandline